GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 ```
 Phishing email delivered to CFO inbox (microsoft-365alerts.com lookalike)
         |
-CFO clicks link — credentials harvested
+CFO clicks link - credentials harvested
         |
-Attacker authenticates from Andorra VPN — IP 62.197.152.196
+Attacker authenticates from Andorra VPN — IP 62.197.152.XXX
         |
 Three inbox rules created within 6 minutes:
-  Sync    — forward all mail to attacker Gmail
+  Sync    - forward all mail to attacker Gmail
-  Cleanup — delete security alerts and MFA notifications
+  Cleanup - delete security alerts and MFA notifications
-  Sort    — route payment emails to hidden folder
+  Sort    - route payment emails to hidden folder
         |
 Custom Sentinel rule fires automatically
         |
-Incident 107 created in Defender XDR — High severity
+Incident 107 created in Defender XDR - High severity
         |
-SOC analyst assigned — NIST 800-61 triage
+SOC analyst assigned - NIST 800-61 triage
         |
 KQL hunting across EmailEvents, SigninLogs, CloudAppEvents, OfficeActivity
         |
-Containment — account disabled, rules deleted, IOCs blocked, email purged
+Containment : account disabled, rules deleted, IOCs blocked, email purged
 ```

 ## Phase 01: Environment Setup

 The CFO account was provisioned in Microsoft Entra ID as a standard member with no admin roles.
-Finance staff do not need administrative access — they need the authority to approve payments, which exists in business process rather than in system permissions.
+Finance staff do not need administrative access, they need the authority to approve payments, which exists in business process rather than in system permissions.
 Limiting admin roles to those who genuinely require them is a basic identity hygiene control that reduces the blast radius of any compromise.

 During setup, an IAM gap was identified that became the root cause of the entire incident.
-Despite eleven active Conditional Access policies — including a strong MFA requirement, a sign-in risk block, and a compliant device requirement — the CFO account was not in scope for any of them.
+Despite eleven active Conditional Access policies, including a strong MFA requirement, a sign-in risk block, and a compliant device requirement, the CFO account was not in scope for any of them.
 This is a common failure pattern in enterprise environments.
 CA policies are often rolled out incrementally, and exclusions that were meant to be temporary become permanent as organisations move on to other priorities.

 The result was a C-suite Finance account with no MFA, no device compliance check, and no sign-in risk protection.
 A stolen password was all an attacker needed to walk in.